KathrynMorgan/lxd-openwrt-gateway/README.md

 # OpenWRT LXD Gateway on bare Ubuntu OS
 Tested on Ubuntu Bionic 18.04 LTS
-Instructions intended for use on clean Ubuntu OS
+Instructions intended for use on clean Ubuntu OS with one physical nic port (ens3 in this guide)
-(No previous configuration of network/ovs/lxd accounted for)
+NOTICE: No previous configuration of network/ovs/lxd accounted for.

 #### 00. Add bcio remote
 ````sh